opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 * It could be a typo for your email.
 Please check the email entered and try again.
 * Your agency may not have subscribed to this mall.
 Please check with your agency for more information.
 * There was an issue linking the corporate billing to your e-commerce account or work email.
 Please contact the e-commerce store or agency helpdesk for help.

-### Why do I need to download the DWP Mobile app to set up corporate billing?
-For security reasons, you need to authenticate the corporate billing request using the app.
-Thank you for helping to keep government services safe and secure!

 ### I did not receive a push notification that asks me to authenticate the corporate billing request.
 This may have happened because: